Deekshetha0211/Suven-Consultants-Technology-Online-Internship/README.md

 The problem statement and the predictions that are to be made:

 1. Predict and do the handwriten digits recognition and visually represent it :bookmark:

+2. Support your analysis by appropriate visualizations using matplotlib and / or seaborn library.